talsec/Free-RASP-Community/README.md

 * Each account can set up a Watcher to receive weekly alerts about detected attempts for app modifications

 ## Processed data and GDPR compliancy
+Talsec collects and analyzes device data to lower the risk of security issues, mitigate attacks, provide a possibility to investigate an attack, and provide security reports and attack watchers.
 Data created by freeRASP are anonymized.
 Nevertheless, don't forget you still have to specify freeRASP (https://talsec.app) in your Terms and Conditions as 3rd party data processor to be GDPR compliant.
 Data won't be provided to any other party.
+Also include the collected data in the privacy policy.
+It is also important to include the information about data collection in the corresponding application store, more on the matter in the integration manual of given platform.

 ### Processed Data
-* Unique app instance identifier
-* Diagnostic device data
+* Anonymous device identifier
+* Security diagnostics data (e.g., indication of rooted device, indication of running in emulator)
+* Security settings data (e.g., indication of turned off screen lock)
+* Potentially harmful app metadata (e.g., package name)
 * Signing certificate
 * Publisher data (email) - used for sending reports

 ## Security Report